 At first, Jack and Laraine had concerns about such an important change in Robert’s life, but regular consultation with our teams helped to ease their worries.
 They had the chance to meet other parents whose children had made huge strides since Affinity Trust took over their support.
 This helped to paint a picture for them of what kind of support Robert would receive.

 Robert’s parents have an open and communicative relationship with his local support team and both have been delighted by our approach.
 They say Robert receives regular encouragement to explore his interests, something which he struggled to do in the past.

 One of those interests is music – Robert enjoys playing drums and electric guitar at home.
 He played with The Outsiders, a band of musicians with learning disabilities, between 2009 and 2018.
 He now plays guitar at a music session he attends at his day service (currently suspended due to the pandemic).

-Robert’s current passion is drama – he regularly appears in local drama productions – and enjoys visits to the cinema, playing pool and ten-pin bowling.
+Robert’s current passion is drama – before the pandemic he regularly appeared in local drama productions – and enjoys visits to the cinema, playing pool and ten-pin bowling.

 “I cannot quite put my finger on why – but since Affinity Trust has been supporting Robert, he has become a happier person and it has been a positive experience for us all” – Jack, Robert’s dad